smartos > Bhyve-ready NetBSD Images

 An important note regarding security

 By default, NetBSD does not assign a password to the root user.
-This means that unless the password is changed, a) anyone with console access can log in as root and b) anyone in the wheel group can su to root without being prompted for a password.
+This means that unless the password is changed, anyone with console access can log in as root.
+Generally, anyone in the wheel group can su to root without being prompted for a password.
+A user, "netbsd" is also created as the recommended login approach.
+This user will also have ssh keys installed, but by default has no password.

 The images generated will automatically set a root password if it's provided in the instance metadata.
 This happens automatically in Triton, but it also works with SmartOS if it's provided in the instance information (see the example below for how to do this).

-Also note, the metadata client is executable by anyone, so even if the password is set, it's easy to retrieve, unless it's been changed.
-This seems to be the case with all image types, and the only protection comes from the permission set on the metadata socket or device.
+Also note, the metadata client is executable by anyone, so even if the password is set, it relies on the security of the communication port (/dev/tty01) and thus //could// be easy to retrieve, unless it's been changed.
+This seems to be the case with all image types, and again, the only protection comes from the permission set on the metadata socket or device.

 How the images are built